 The $300 Housing Placement Fee is an annual, non-refundable fee that students are required to pay when signing up for housing, and every year that they renewing housing.
 This administrative fee is not refundable, even upon cancellation.

 During the online housing application, students will be asked about their living preferences, such as sleeping habits, cleanliness, social lifestyle, etc. If you know another incoming student that you'd like to live with, you may request each other on your housing application.

 Are your residence halls safe?

 Our residence halls have Security Officers monitoring the building entrances 24-hours a day, as well as features such as security cameras in common areas.
 We remind students that although they live in a community of other artists and peers, it is important to be attentive to personal safety.
 Students should lock their room doors, and carry their keys with them at all times.
 During orientation, students may attend programs to learn about navigating the city safely.

 How do I check in?

-Incoming students can check into their residence hall the weekend of August 29, 2015.
+Incoming students can check into their residence hall during the last weekend in August.
 Specific details regarding assigned check in times will be included in the housing assignment email that residents receive in June.
 Earlier check in dates and times are not permitted.

 209 East 23 Street, NY, NY 10010-3994 View MapTel: 212.592.2000 Fax: 212.725.3587Contact Us